Super League (Indonesia): Government intervention and FIFA suspension

 The government intervention also led FIFA to punish Indonesia with a one-year suspension of all association football activities as the world body considered overbearing state involvement in footballing matters as a violation against its member PSSI.
-During the suspension, some tournaments were made to fill the vacuum, starting with the 2015 Indonesia President's Cup, in which Persib came out as champions, until the Bhayangkara Cup closed the series of unrecognized tournaments.
+During the suspension, some tournaments were made to fill the vacuum, starting with the 2015 President's Cup, in which Persib came out as champions, until the Bhayangkara Cup closed the series of unrecognized tournaments.

 On 13 May 2016, FIFA officially ended the suspension, following the revocation of the Indonesian ministerial decision on 10 May 2016.
-A long-term tournament with full competition format, Indonesia Soccer Championship, emerged shortly thereafter.
-The 2016 season saw Persipura taking the title.
+A long-term tournament with full competition format, Indonesia Soccer Championship (ISC), emerged shortly thereafter.
+The 2016 season saw Persipura take the title.

 First name change

 In 2017, the top-flight football competition was rebranded under a new official name, Liga 1.
 The name changes also applied to Premier Division (became Liga 2) and Liga Nusantara (became Liga 3).
 The operator of the competition was also changed from PT Liga Indonesia (LI) to PT Liga Indonesia Baru (LIB).
-Bhayangkara was the first champion of the competition under the new name.
+Bhayangkara was the first champion of the competition under the first new name in the 2017 season.
 True to the controversial nature of Indonesian football, the crowning triggered flak from fans.
 Bhayangkara, a team managed by the Indonesian Police that had no fanbase, won due to head-to-head advantage against Bali United, a team with rapidly growing support due to its modern professional management, after both teams had the same points at the end of the season.
-Bali United finally won the title in 2019.
+Bali United finally won the title in 2019, following Persija in 2018.

+The 2020 season was canceled as the COVID-19 pandemic continued to hit Indonesia.
+The 2021–22 season used the bubble-to-bubble system so that it would not become a new cluster for the spread of COVID-19.
+The 2022–23 season was marred by the Kanjuruhan Stadium disaster, and it finished without relegation.
+The 2023–24 season introduced the championship play-offs after the regular season.
+The 2024–25 season saw at least one team represent each island for the first time.

 Second name change

-In 2023, PSSI in their workshop decided that, starting from the 2023–24 season, Liga 1 would change its name to Liga Indonesia.
-The name change would also apply to Liga 2 (to become Liga Nusantara).
+In 2025, the top-flight football competition was rebranded under a new name for a second time, Super League.
+The name change also applied to Liga 2 (became the Championship).
+The operator of the competition was also changed from PT Liga Indonesia Baru to I-League.

 Competition format

 Competition

-There are 18 clubs in Liga 1.
-During the course of a season all teams play each other twice (a double round-robin system), once at their home stadium and once at that of their opponents', for 34 games.
+There are 18 clubs in Super League.
+During the course of a season (from August to May) the teams play each other twice (a double round-robin system), once at their home stadium and once at that of their opponents, for 34 games.
 Teams receive three points for a win, one point for a draw, and no points for a loss.
-Teams are ranked by total points first, then head-to-head records, goal difference, goals scored, fair play, and drawing of lots.
-The three lowest placed teams are relegated into Liga 2, and the second round group winners from Liga 2, together with the winner of third place play-off involving the group runner-up of Liga 2 second round, are promoted in their place.
+Teams are ranked by total points, then head-to-head records, then goal difference, and then goals scored.
+If still equal, the fair play points and then drawing of lots decide rank.

-In 2023, PSSI proposed a new format starting from the 2023–24 season with two possible options: 18 teams being divided into three groups or playing in a full competition system with a final-four series.
-They chose the second option and all 18 clubs agreed.